June 5, 1898 – Federico García Lorca:

-Little Ashes (2008) is about the love affair between Dalí and the doomed playwright and poet.
+The film Little Ashes (2008) is about the love affair between Dalí and the doomed playwright and poet.
 Little Ashes is set in the culturally and politically tumultuous 1920s in Madrid and follows the intense relationship of all three revolutionary young artists played by Robert Pattinson as Dalí, Javier Beltrán as Lorca and Matthew McNulty as Buñuel.

 In real life, Dalí denied his relationship with Lorca ever became physical:

 ”He was homosexual, as everyone knows, and madly in love with me.
 He tried to screw me twice… I was extremely annoyed, because I wasn’t homosexual, and I wasn’t interested in giving in.
 Besides, it hurts.
 So, nothing came of it.
 But I felt awfully flattered vis-à-vis the prestige.
 Deep down I felt that he was a great poet and that I owe him a tiny bit of the Divine Dali’s asshole.”

 After an estrangement from Dalí and the breakdown of a love affair with sculptor Emilio Aladrén Perojo, Lorca was increasingly vexed by depression exacerbated by his anguish over his queerness.
 He felt he was trapped between the persona of the successful writer, which he was forced to maintain in public, and his tortured, authentic self, which he acknowledged only in private.
 He also felt that he was being considered just as a “gypsy poet.”
 He wrote: